ThamirysSantos/ThamirysSantos/README.md

 # Hi there!
  ## You can call me Thamy!
-Software Engineer from Brazil.
+Software Engineer at Memed from Brazil.
 Passionate about codes and new technologies.

 <div align="center">
   <a href="https://github.com/ThamirysSantos">